 canada & united states of america

-rail adventures across north america
+rail adventures across north america's eastern seaboard

 Where: Toronto, Montreal, Ottawa, Windsor, Quebec, Wendake, Niagara, Detroit.
 Canada & the Unites States of America, North America

 What: CN Tower, Niagara Falls, Union Station, Montreal Tower, Canadian Parliament, French Canadia, American Indian Reserve, Dundas Square Motown Museum, GM Renaissance Centre.

 How: Transatlantic Flight, Canada Railways, Bus, Walking, Taxi, Safety Shuttle.

 Counter: 2 countries